pitrak1/lattice2d/README.md

 These are currently the configurable elements:
 - command_types: a list of strings for the command types expected by your nodes
 - log_level: the minimum level to receive messages for the logger
+- ip_address: the IP address to network on
+- port: the port to network on
 - full_solution: adding this object assumes that you are using the packages in the `full` directory
 	- network: this is a boolean value stating whether you're developing a local application or you intend to spin up a server as well.
 This will create a threaded network client if this is true.
+	- client_starting_state: this is the class that the client will be initialized with
-	- starting_state: this is the class that will be initialized with no data on application start
+	- server_starting_state: this is the class that the server will be initialized with
 	- group_count: how many different render groups you would like the Renderer to have
 	- window_height
 	- window_width